ucsf-wynton/wynton-website-hpc/docs/get-started/duo-signup.md

 ## Step 2

-  - Again, ssh to log2.wynton.ucsf.edu with your Wynton username
+  - Again, ssh to log2.wynton.ucsf.edu with your {{ site.cluster.nickname }} username
-    - Enter your Wynton user password
+    - Enter your {{ site.cluster.nickname }} user password
     - You should then see a message saying to enroll at a particular Duo URL
   - this will followed by a 'Permission denied'.
 The connection will close.
 This is the expected behavior.
   - Copy the enrollment URL into your web browser and follow the link in your web browser